ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 # Gabby Grove

-This is the revised version of [the initial ProtoChain proposal](%3ATKLKIHdM+beamr1dqoO2Jd6BC7oW5zj0ygLvmDsEc=.sha256).
+This is the revised version of [the ProtoChain proposal](ssb://%3ATKLKIHdM+beamr1dqoO2Jd6BC7oW5zj0ygLvmDsEc=.sha256).
 The main difference to _ProtoChain_ is that _Gabby Grove_ uses CBOR instead of Protocol Buffers.

-I propose the `ggfeed-v1` suffix as a default feed reference and `ggmsg-v1` for messages.

-Remarks this proposal addresses over [the first Off-chain content proposal](%LrMcs9tqgOMLPGv6mN5Z7YYxRQ8qn0JRhVi++OyOvQo=.sha256):

-## incrementing on a broken format

-The main idea of the first proposal was to add offchain-content without overhauling the verification scheme.
-We got numerous comments on this, the gist being that we tried to hard, improving something that should be deprecated altogether.

-Therefore we chose a clean slate approach with a new encoding scheme.
-This comes with the downside of requiring multiple supported _feed formats_ in the stack.
-Personally I think this is good though as it will pave the way for other formats, like bamboo, as well.

-## The use of muxprc specific features for transmission/replication

-The idea to transmit content and metadata as two muxrpc frames was my idea.
-It seems sensible/practical because it fitted into the existing stack but I see now that it tried to much to fit into the existing way and hid a dependency along the way.

-This is why we have the `transfer` message definition which has two fields.
-One for the message, which should be required and one field for the content, which can be omitted.

 # Rationale

 While this is would introduce radical new ways of doing things, like requiring CBOR for encoding and supporting multiple feed formats, it also makes concessions to how things are currently.
 In a sense this proposal should be seen as an overhaul of the current scheme, only adding offchain capabilities.
 Let me elaborate on two of them which cater to this point specifically:

-## Keeping the timestamp on the message
+## Keeping the timestamp

 In principle, the timestamp is an application concern.
-Some message types could omit it and it could ne considered _cleaner_ to move them up into the content of the types that want/need them.
+Some types of messages could omit the timestamp and it could be considered _cleaner_ to move them up into the content of the types that want/need them.
 We recognize however that it would stir up problems for existing applications and this is something we are not interested in.

-## Having the author on the message
+## Keeping the author field

-A similar argument could be made for the author of a message.
-In the current design the author never changes over the lifetime of a feed, so why have it on each and every message?
+A similar argument could be made for the author.
+In the current design the author never changes over the lifetime of a feed, so why have it on each and every entry of a feed?
 Especially if you replicate one feed at a time it seems wasteful, since the author is already known.

-@dominic made a pretty good security argument [here](%1AsqTRxdVrbfypC69W7uWbMClQteNNnnl3ohzbpu3Xw=.sha256).
+Dominic made a pretty good security argument [here](ssb://%1AsqTRxdVrbfypC69W7uWbMClQteNNnnl3ohzbpu3Xw=.sha256).
 It should always be known which key-pair created a signature and thus having it reduces ambiguity and possible backdoors.

 ## Only encoding the content

 This format would only encode the metadata as CBOR, leaving the _user_ to encode their content as they see fit.
 Since we don't want to cause problems for applications, we suggest keeping the `content` portion in JSON.
-This should allow for messages to be mapped full JSON objects which look just like regular messages so that they can be consumed by applications without any change.
+This should allow for events to be mapped full JSON objects which look just like regular, legacy messages so that they can be consumed by applications without any change.

 For upgrades and more advance uses we added an `encoding enum` that defines known values for arbitrary data (`0`), JSON (`1`) and CBOR (`2`).
-CBOR _should_ be good at converting it's values to JSON for integration and backwards compatability.
+CBOR _should_ be good at converting it's values to JSON for integration and backwards compatability to other parts of the SSB stack.

 # Definitions for SSB